Is financial success a question of willpower?

 1. Avoid Willpower Depletion

-If you were planning to run a marathon, you probably wouldn’t go the gym and do a really hard workout the day before the race.
+If you were planning to run a marathon, you probably wouldn’t go to the gym and do a really hard workout the day before the race.
 While a hard gym workout isn’t a bad thing, fatiguing your muscles the day before you need them to be in optimal shape isn’t a good move.
-Similarly, if you keep yourself in a prolonged state of financial restriction or if you’ve spent the whole day making decisions or under pressure it becomes harder and harder to resist the temptation to spend or bail on your goals.
+Similarly, if you keep yourself in a prolonged state of financial restriction or if you’ve spent the whole day making decisions or under pressure, it becomes harder and harder to resist the temptation to spend or bail on your goals.

 2. Learn to Distract Yourself

-Too often, we give into temptation because we can’t stop thinking about something: that takeout item mentioned in the radio ad, the cookies in the cupboard or the fabulous shoes at the mall.
+Too often, we give in to temptation because we can’t stop thinking about something: that takeout item mentioned in the radio ad, the cookies in the cupboard or the fabulous shoes at the mall.
 The more we think about them the more we want them and the less we want to save.
 People will strong willpower have the ability to distract themselves from temptation by thinking about something else until the craving subsides.

 3. Avoid Temptation

 Exercising self-control takes effort and, while it might make us feel good to conquer a craving or resist temptation, if we play with fire too often we’re likely to get burned.
 Building a new habit often means breaking old ones.
-A few years ago, if I had some time to kill, I’d often wander through the mall or one of my favourite stores.
-I don’t do that anymore because, even though I have much better impulse control than I used to, the risk of giving into temptation (and bailing on my financial goals) is too great.
+A few years ago, if I had some time to kill, I’d often wander through the mall or one of my favorite stores.
+I don’t do that anymore because, even though I have much better impulse control than I used to, the risk of giving in to temptation (and bailing on my financial goals) is too great.
 When I do go to the mall, I go with a plan and a budget and I leave my credit cards at home just in case there’s a sale I can’t resist!

-At the end of the day, financial success isn’t rocket science, it’s pocket science: know your cashflow, pay yourself first, spend less than you earn and put your money to work for you.
+At the end of the day, financial success isn’t rocket science, it’s pocket science: know your cash flow, pay yourself first, spend less than you earn and put your money to work for you.
 It’s simple but not necessarily easy because it takes discipline and willpower to create and maintain the financial habits that will help you to achieve your goals.
 Exercising and improving your willpower is one way of making that process easier.